jma8774/Pathfinding-Visualization/README.md

 ![badge1](https://img.shields.io/github/issues/jma8774/Pathfinding-Visualization) ![badge2](https://img.shields.io/github/license/jma8774/Pathfinding-Visualization)

 For those that stumble upon this, I created this website because I struggled with visualizing what each algorithm did in my head.
-And if struggle like me, then perhaps this can help you a little bit.
-Hope you enjoy!
+And if you struggle like me, then perhaps this can help you a little bit, hope you enjoy!

 ![picture](https://i.imgur.com/elAFPkg.png)